herefishyfish/nativescript-environment-variables-hook/README.md

 # Nativescript Environment Variable Hook

-This plugin adds a hook to find and replace environment variables within your `AndroidManifest.xml` and `Info.plist`.
+This plugin adds a hook to find and replace environment variables within your `AndroidManifest.xml`, `Info.plist` and `app.entitlements`.

 # Installation